skillrepos/ai-3in1/labs.md

 <br><br>

-8. While this works, it could be more informative and user-friendly.
-Let's change the prompt and directions to the LLM to have it add an additional fact about the city where the office is located and include that and the weather in a more user-friendly response.
+8. While this works, it isn't taking advantage of a model (other than for embeddings) and could be more informative and user-friendly.
+Let's change things to have our standard model add an additional fact about the city where the office is located and include that and the weather in a more user-friendly response.
 To see and make the changes you can do the usual diff and merge using the command below.

 ```
 code -d labs/common/lab5_agent_solution_v2.txt rag_agent.py